 As a key component of the innate immune system, Natural Killer, or NK, cells are the body’s first line of defense against disease.
 NK cells can directly seek out and kill abnormal cells, such as cancer or virally-infected cells, while leaving normal cells unharmed.
 Unlike T cells that require tumor-antigen recognition for effector function, NK cells can selectively identify stress ligands commonly expressed on tumor cells and secrete cytotoxic granules, triggering rapid cell death.
 Additionally, NK cells can also release pro-inflammatory cytokines after engaging tumor cells, stimulating a durable anti-tumor response by other immune cells.
 Through these direct and indirect anti-tumor mechanisms, NK cells can bridge innate and adaptive immunity and drive a potent, multi-dimensional, and long-lived immunological response for the treatment of cancer.

 We believe that engineering functionality into master iPSC lines is a potential breakthrough approach to T-cell cancer immunotherapy, and that iPSC-derived T-cell product candidates can be efficiently and consistently manufactured, and safely and reliably delivered, at the scale necessary to support broad patient access and wide-spread commercialization.
 We are developing a pipeline of engineered iPSC-derived T-cell product candidates for the treatment of cancer through our collaboration with Memorial Sloan Kettering Cancer Center.

-In collaboration with Boston Children’s Hospital, we are exploiting the immuno-regulatory potential of hematopoietic cells.
+In collaboration with the University of Minnesota, we are exploiting the immuno-regulatory potential of MDSCs.
 We have established a manufacturing process to generate off-the-shelf immuno-regulatory MDSCs from master iPSC lines, and we are assessing the cells’ potential in multiple immune disease indications, including multiple sclerosis, ulcerative colitis and others autoimmune diseases.